Amid deadly conflict over the border, India bans TikTok and 58 other Chinese applications

 Amid deadly clashes over disputed Line of Actual Control, in Ladakh, India has claimed that China is spying and stealing data using online applications, hence banning TikTok and 58 other Chinese applications in India.
 Citing security concerns, Indian government on Monday banned overall 59 Chinese applications, including TikTok, Alibaba’s UC browser, and Tencent’s WeChat.

 The ban comes after a deadly border clash, that used no weapons, claimed 20 Indian soldiers on June 15 this year.
 This was a hand-to-hand conflict, and no modern weapons were used by both sides.
 Still, that conflict claimed 20 Indian causalities and many injuries.
+Step by Step Guide To Write A Cheque?

 A Beijing-based internet technology company, TikTok is a Chinese video-sharing social networking service owned by ByteDance.
 It was founded in 2012 by Zhang Yiming.
 Users use it to create short dance, lip-sync, comedy and talent videos.
 ByteDance first launched Douyin for the China market in September 2016.